MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/includes/tabs-samples.md

 # [Unreal](#tab/unreal)

-Most of the open-source sample apps made by our team can be found in the Unreal Mixed Reality Samples [repository](https://github.com/microsoft/MixedReality-Unreal-Samples) on GitHub.
+Most of the open-source sample apps made by our team can be found in the Unreal mixed reality samples [repository](https://github.com/microsoft/MixedReality-Unreal-Samples) on GitHub.
 We've provided the source code so that developers can look at, learn from, and reuse our projects.

 ### HoloLens 2 open-source sample apps